-A recent California case involving a painter seeking workers’ compensation benefits after an employer attempted to deny their claim highlights some of the nuances these cases can involve when employers wish to deny benefits to employees who may be eligible to receive them.
+A recent California case involving a painter seeking workers’ compensation benefits after an employer attempted to deny their claim highlights some of the nuances these cases can involve when employers wish to deny benefits to employees eligible to receive them.

-The case, Menchaca vs. Hedman Manufacturing Company, involves a painter for a manufacturing firm who sought workers’ compensation benefits after developing injuries to his neck, knees, back, shoulders, and various other body parts over the course of his employment.
-The claimant argued his injuries qualified as work-related because his job frequently required lifting items as heavy as 70 pounds.
+The case, Menchaca vs. Hedman Manufacturing Company, involves a painter for a manufacturing firm who sought workers’ compensation benefits after developing injuries to his neck, knees, back, shoulders, and other body parts during his employment.
+The claimant argued that his injuries were work-related because his job frequently required lifting items as heavy as 70 pounds.

-At first, a workers’ compensation administrative law judge ruled the claimant was entitled to no benefits.
-Their justification was that he hadn’t sustained an injury resulting from or during the course of his employment.
+At first, a workers’ compensation administrative law judge ruled that the claimant was entitled to no benefits.
+Their justification was that he hadn’t sustained an injury from or during his employment.
 In response, the claimant asked for reconsideration.
-Reconsideration was granted, and the panel of the Workers’ Compensation Appeals Board of California rescinded the original ruling.
+Reconsideration was granted, and the Workers’ Compensation Appeals Board of California panel rescinded the original ruling.

-One of the reasons the workers’ compensation administrative law judge ruled against the claimant was the fact that his stories were somewhat inconsistent.
-For example, he sometimes changed his story when describing the weight of the heaviest object he had to lift, or when citing the year his knee pain first developed.
+One of the reasons the workers’ compensation administrative law judge ruled against the claimant was that his stories were inconsistent.
+For example, he sometimes changed his story when describing the weight of the heaviest object he had to lift or when citing the year his knee pain first developed.

-It was determined that these inconsistencies were minor in comparison to the opinions of both the qualified medical evaluator and the applicant’s primary doctor.
-Because both of them agreed the applicant likely could have developed these types of cumulative injuries as a result of his employment, the Workers’ Compensation Appeals Board of California decided there was sufficient medical evidence to indicate the claimant was eligible for the workers’ compensation benefits he sought.
+It was determined that these inconsistencies were minor compared to the opinions of the qualified medical evaluator and the applicant’s primary doctor.
+Because both agreed that the applicant likely could have developed these types of cumulative injuries due to his employment, the Workers’ Compensation Appeals Board of California decided there was sufficient medical evidence to indicate the claimant was eligible for the workers’ compensation benefits he sought.

 Cases such as this one serve as a clear reminder that receiving workers’ compensation benefits isn’t necessarily as easy as simply filing a claim.
-For various reasons, both employers and insurance companies are often reluctant to pay applicants what they deserve.
-They may be more inclined to deny claims in an attempt to protect themselves financially.
+For various reasons, employers and insurance companies are often reluctant to pay applicants what they deserve.
+They may be more inclined to deny claims to protect themselves financially.